 - This brought up another barn management topic – loose fence boards.
 When horses rub their butts on fencing, their body weight can bow boards which can loosen nails/screws.
 This can also pop boards loose.
 So – protruding nails mean more scrapes, and popped boards can end up between ribs.
 I saw a picture of a worst-case scenario – a horse stuck on a fence with the board in between two ribs.
 BLECH.

-The board on the right is popped – revealing some tetanus and wound-producing nail.
+The board on the right is popped – revealing some tetanus and wound-producing nails.

 - Not securing the feed room.
-Horses that break into feed rooms often end up with colic and/or laminitis.
-Do what you need to do to keep houdini horses out.
+Horses that break into feed rooms often have colic and/or laminitis.
+Do what you need to do to keep Houdini horses out.
 This goes for hay, too, as a sudden hay buffet, especially of a different type, can cause the same problems.

 - Which led to the story exchange about street nails and metal bits impaling horses in the field.
-The earth can spit stuff up, tractors can drop things, naughty goblins are real, things fall out of fences, there are LOTS of ways for horse impaling things to end up in your fields.
+The earth can spit stuff up, tractors can drop things, naughty goblins are real, things fall out of fences, and there are LOTS of ways for horse-impaling things to end up in your fields.

 Turn the snappy part away from your horse!